I often wonder how someone could ever intentionally bully another person. Numerous thoughts flutter through my racing mind…

 This is what psychologists call displacement behaviour: a person uses this defense mechanism to redirect a negative emotion from its original source to a less threatening recipient.

-In addition, the act is committed in order to achieve personal gain in form of social status.
-According to Stop Bullying, for students aged 12-18 who reported being bullied, 56% stated that they thought those who bullied them had the ability to influence other students’ perception of them, and 50% thought their bullies had more social influence.
+In addition, the act is committed in order to achieve personal gain in the form of social status.
+According to numerous anti-bullying organizations, for students aged 12-18 who reported being bullied, 56% stated that they thought those who bullied them had the ability to influence other students’ perception of them, and 50% thought their bullies had more social influence.

 All kinds of triggers and behaviours